networkdynamics/pytok/README.md

 # pytok

 This is a Playwright based version of David Teacher's unofficial api wrapper for TikTok.com in python.
-It re-implements a currently limited set of the features of the original library, with a shifted focus on using browser automation to allow manual captcha solves with a hopefully minor trade-off in performance.
+It re-implements a currently limited set of the features of the original library, with a shifted focus on using browser automation to allow automatic captcha solves with a hopefully minor trade-off in performance.

 ## Installation